Care Guide

 Some may find it unfamiliar, but I love it.

-In my heart, I want to share that scent — but I respect that preferences vary.
+In my heart, I want to share that scent.
+But I respect that preferences vary.

 If You Choose “Raw”